iterate-ch/docs/mountainduck/issues/index.md

 This is an issue within the operating system that can occur to any network drive.

 <del> **Additional `._*` Files Saved on Remote Volumes** </del> <br/>
 <del> The `._*` files contain metadata about the files some applications write in additional to the file content.
-On macOS, this metadata can be stored alongside the file on the filesystem, but on remote volumes, with no metadata suppport, an auxiliary file is created to contain this information.
+On macOS, this metadata can be stored alongside the file on the filesystem, but on remote volumes, with no metadata support, an auxiliary file is created to contain this information.
 You can delete metadata on files using `xattr -d <filename>`. </del>

 As of version [2.1](https://mountainduck.io/changelog/), extended attributes are only saved in a temporary location and not stored on the mounted remote volume.
 If you want to revert to saving extended attributes to the server, enter in a *Terminal.app* window: